mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "On your back!
 Use your feet!" cried a maman.
 Thi was speaking to the kaln, but all in the group adjusted to hae direction.

 The cold turned into numbness as he kept his head above water and kicked his hardest toward the shore.
-The wind was strongly against him and toward Ara, and was kicking up a current that would push him back if he stopped, but his efforts were focused on getting to shore, and he had purged his mind of all other worries in order to survive.
-He felt a tug at his leg in the middle of an exhale and he went under while another person clambered over his submerged back and jumped forward, leaving him disoriented and deprived of oxygen.
-He panicked and flailed around in the water until he felt his feet touch something solid.
-The water wasn't so deep here, he must be close.
-He dug his toes into the pebble bed and powered back to the surface to resume his swim to shore.
-When he made it to standing depth, he stopped to catch his breath while he looked for other people make it ashore.
-He spotted a young and very thin maman whose muscles were locking up in the cold.
-A surge of urgency rushed through him, and he swam back out to hae.
-Kipnu latched hae arms to his shoulders while he swam backward to shore, making sure both of their heads were above water.
-Hae lips were turning blue and hae muscles relaxed again before Kipnu could make it back.
+The current was moving against him; it would surely push him back if he stopped, but his efforts were focused on getting to shore, and he had purged his mind of all other worries in order to survive.
+He felt a tug at his leg in the middle of an exhale and his body went under while another person clambered over his submerged back, leaving him disoriented and deprived of oxygen.
+He panicked and flailed around in the water until his feet touched something solid. _The water isn't so deep here_, he thought. _I must be close_.
+He dug his toes into the pebble bed and pushed himself back toward his goal.
+He made it to standing depth and stopped to catch his breath while he looked for other people make it ashore.
+He spotted the young maman and hae mother, struggling together quite a ways out.
+It looked as though the kaln's muscles were seizing in the cold and hae mother didnt have the strength to pull both of them.
+A surge of urgency rushed through him, and he jumped back into the depths with his arms still bound in front of him.
+He had swam nearly 30 paces before he reached them.
+The kaln was unresponsive and hae mother was dazed, trying hae best to move both of their bodies to shore, but not making much progress.
+Without a thought, Kipnu latched the kaln's head under his arms, making sure thi was above water.
+He told the maman,

+"I'll get hae back.
+Focus on yourself."

+Thi looked at him with glazed over eyes, confused and disoriented, but Kipnu saw that the kaln had nearly become unconscious, so he had to move.

 "Come on.
-Stay awake, kid," he said, but the maman was unresponsive.
+Stay awake, kid," he said, and he pushed the water with all his legs could push.
+Kipnu saw hae mother follow him, as if instinct had taken over.

-Once they got ashore, Kipnu searched for a pulse and didn't feel one.
+They got ashore, and Kipnu searched for a pulse.

 "Shit.
-No no no. Don't die."
+No no no," he said.
+"Don't die.
+You're too young for that."

-He quickly dug a small trench in the pebbles to insulate them while he used his body heat to warm hae.
-He crossed his arms in front of hae and pulled down in an effort to re-start hae hearts.
+He quickly moved onto the ground and lifted the kaln onto his own body.
+Hae skin had gone cold.
+In a cross-armed gesture, he set his arms in front of hae chest and rapidlly pulled down at a steady pace.
 The others gathered around them to watch what was happening.

 "The fire.
 We have to get hae to the fire," called a man from the crowd.